 Let us first learn how to make rava idli batter using this easy rava idli batter recipe and then learn how to make instant rava idli (steamed semolina cakes) using the batter prepared from scratch.

-You definitely need an idli cooker to make idlis.
+You will need an idli cooker to make idlis.

 You can buy idli cooker here.
 I have bought the same idli cooker from Amazon which I still use.
 You can make different kind of idlis like rice idli, rava idli or more varieties in this kind of idli cooker designed to make steamed idlis.

-And to make rava idli batter and rava idlis, you definitely need rava or sooji flour which is the slightly coarse semolina flour.
+To make rava idli batter and rava idlis, you need rava or sooji flour which is the slightly coarse semolina flour used to make rava idlis and many other popular Indian dishes.

 Rava Idli or sooji rawa idli is one of the most popular, kid friendly, healthy and easy breakfast recipes in South India, which you can make from scratch so quickly.
 As the name suggests rava idli is made of quick cooking semolina flour which is actually kind of very finely broken wheat known as rava (rawa) or sooji.